Terms of reference for the Health Information Standards Organisation (HISO), a Ministry of Health committee.

 - adopted widely and adding measurable value.

-The Digital Health Strategy and Vision for Health Technology establish the importance of standards as an ecosystem enabler, within the wider strategic context defined by:
+The Digital Health Strategic Framework establishes the importance of standards as a digital health ecosystem enabler, within the wider strategic context defined by:

 - New Zealand Disability Strategy